-By Religion or Belief
+Religion or Belief

-Our employees provided information, on a voluntary basis, on their religion or belief, to provide a baseline of employee information to help to gain a better understanding of equalities across the council, and inform our policies and practices where they impact on religion or belief.
-The update exercise improved, the gaps in our information which are "not known" although we still do have some gaps.
+Our employees provided information, on a voluntary basis, on their religion or belief, to provide a baseline of employee information to help to gain a better understanding of equalities across the council and inform our policies and practices where they impact on religion or belief.
 As mentioned, employees can choose not to disclose information on an equality aspect if they so wish.